MysticMia/wplace-progress-tracker/README.md

 Make a 3-second long gif from the downloaded progress pictures.
 This works best if you have a lot of pictures spread out over time.
 3 seconds may be too little depending on the size of the build.
 I recommend 2 seconds or something.
+Keep in mind a 3-second 6 FPS gif is 18 frames.